 If you're doing a proper summer walk, your first investment should be a pair of the best walking shoes for men or walking shoes for women.
 But when you're buying, don't forget about your socks.
 Good socks are a relatively small investment that can make all the difference to your comfort levels, not to mention being the first stop in preventing blisters.

 Our guide includes a wide range of options so you can pick a pair that suit your personal needs and preferences.
 There are a few questions you'll need to tackle before you buy – what material is best?
 Long or short?
 What exactly is a twin skin?
 I thought compression socks were for aeroplanes? for example.
 If you need more guidance, we've answered all those queries in our guide to how to choose walking socks, so consult that first.
-If not, read on for our pick of the best walking socks to buy now.

 - Embarking on a hardcore hike?
 You need a pair of the best hiking boots for men